 MISRA C[35]: 1.1

-CERT C guidelines[37]: MSC09-C and MSC10-C
+CERT C Secure Coding Standard [37]: MSC09-C and MSC10-C

 Mechanism of Failure

 The wrong named resource, such as a file, can be used within a program in a form that provides access to a resource that was not intended to be accessed.
 Attackers can exploit this situation to intentionally misdirect access of a named resource to another named resource.